romsper/qa-automation-base/README.md

 #### Notes

-1. Those tests was splitted by `TAGS` (annotation above test classes) and you need to check this before if you want to run only one group.
+1. Those tests was splitted by `TAG` (annotation above test classes) and you need to check this before if you want to run only one group.
 2. If you want to run a few test classes please be sure you have free nodes for UI because all tests work in `PARALLEL` mode by class

 #### Start